Magdalena Anna Hoffman

 Magdalena Anna Hofmann made her role debut as Marschallin in Der Rosenkavalier at the Landestheater Salzburg in the 2022/23 season.
 She also made her role debut as Brünnhilde in Siegfried at the Budapest Wagner Days, returned to the Semperoper Dresden as The Foreign Princess in Rusalka, a role she also performed in a new production at the Staatstheater Hannover and sang Isolde in Tristan und Isolde at prestigious May Festival at the Staatstheater Wiesbaden.

-Other recent performances include her house debut at the Staatsoper Hannover as Isolde, her double debut as Leonore in Fidelio and at the Teatro Comunale of Bologna, Sieglinde with the Cracow Philharmonic and in Tianjin (China), Mendelssohn’s Lobgesang and Weill’s Silbersee-Gesänge with the Warsaw Philharmonic, Kundry in Mondparsifal Beta 9–23 at the Berliner Festspiele, the title role of Jenö Hubay’s Anna Karenina in a new production at the Bern Opera, Schönberg’s Gurrelieder at the Casa da Música in Porto as well as Sieglinde at the Tiroler Festspiele in Erl.
+Other recent performances include her house debuts at the Semperoper Dresden as Sarai in the world premiere of Torsten Rasch’s Die andere Frau, at the Oper Köln as Brünnhilde in an abridged version of Götterdämmerung and at the Staatsoper Hannover as Isolde, her double debut as Leonore in Fidelio and at the Teatro Comunale of Bologna, her role debut as Brünnhilde in Die Walküre in a new staging at the Stadttheater Klagenfurt, Sieglinde in Die Walküre with the Cracow Philharmonic and in Tianjin (China), Mendelssohn’s Lobgesang and Weill’s Silbersee-Gesänge with the Warsaw Philharmonic, Kundry in Mondparsifal Beta 9–23 at the Berliner Festspiele, the title role of Jenö Hubay’s Anna Karenina in a new production at the Bern Opera, Schönberg’s Gurrelieder at the Casa da Música in Porto as well as Sieglinde at the Tiroler Festspiele in Erl.

-Other highlights of the past few years have led her to the Royal Danish Opera in Copenhagen as Frau in Schönberg’s Erwartung and as Senta in Der fliegende Holländer, to the Wiener Festwochen as Kundry in the world premiere of Mondparsifal alpha 1–8, to the Berlin Philharmonic Hall, the Birmingham Symphony Hall and to Bern with Erwartung, to the Aalto-Theater of Essen and to the Bonn Opera as Senta, to the Aalto-Theater as Senta and The Foreign Princess, to the Cesis Concert Hall in Latvia for her first Elsa in Lohengrin and to the Casa da Música in Porto for Wagner’s Wesendonck-Lieder and Isoldes Liebestod.
+Highlights of the past few years have also led her to the Royal Danish Opera in Copenhagen as Frau in Schönberg’s Erwartung and as Senta in Der fliegende Holländer, to the Wiener Festwochen as Kundry in the world premiere of Mondparsifal alpha 1–8, to the Berlin Philharmonic Hall, the Birmingham Symphony Hall and to Bern with Erwartung, to the Aalto-Theater of Essen and to the Bonn Opera as Senta, to the Aalto-Theater as Senta and The Foreign Princess, to the Cesis Concert Hall in Latvia for her first Elsa in Lohengrin and to the Casa da Música in Porto for Wagner’s Wesendonck-Lieder and Isoldes Liebestod.
 At the Opéra de Lyon, Magdalena Anna Hofmann took part in several new productions, such as Erwartung and Dallapiccola’s Il prigioniero, Der fliegende Holländer (role debut as Senta) and Schreker’s Die Gezeichneten (Carlotta).
 She also sang Portia in André Tchaikovsky’s The Merchant Of Venice at the Bregenz Festival and her highly acclaimed first Kundry in a new production of Parsifal at the Rahvusooper of Tallinn.

 Magdalena Anna Hofmann was born in Warsaw and completed her formal vocal training in Vienna.
 She began her career as a mezzo-soprano, appearing at opera houses and festivals such as the Teatro alla Scala, the Theater an der Wien and the Bregenz Festival.